francoismartineau/42push_swap/README.md

 ```
 >>> python3 benchmark.py 3 1000
-Average number of instructions: 1.151
+'Average number of instructions: 1.151
 Maximum number of instructions: 2
 Minimum number of instructions: 0'
 ```